 Is the Propeller Shower Head Easy to Install?

-Yes, the propeller shower head is generally easy to install, akin to most standard shower heads.
+Yes, a turbo shower head is generally easy to install, akin to most standard shower heads.
 Here’s a brief overview of the installation process:

 How to Install a Propeller Shower Head?